alevani/master_project/README.md

 -b = Active battery effects
 -t = Record robot's path
--a = specifies if the robot should avoid one another
+-a = specifies if the robot should avoid one another -f = specify the name the output stats file should have -e = speciy which of the two experiments the program will be running
 ```

 ## In-pygame command shorcut